Jacques Barcat

-Jacques-Louis Barcat (Paris, 1 July 1877 – Le Mans, 1 December 1955) was a French painter, known for his naturalistic paintings and (family) portraits.
+Jacques-Louis Barcat (1 July 1877 – 1 December 1955) was a French painter, known for his naturalistic paintings and (family) portraits.
 He was a student of Jean-Léon Gérôme and Ernest Hébert.
 As a member of the Société des Artistes Français he took part in the exhibitions (Salons) from 1905 to 1936.
 Barcat mainly worked in Paris and Le Mans.

 Youth and education

 Barcat was born in 1877 in Paris, the son of Emile Barcat, his mother was of German descent.
 He grew up in a modest family.
 His father, a baker, died at the age of 47, leaving behind a wife and four children.
 Barcat was 13 at the time.
 In 1895, he honoured his late father with a portrait drawing.

 During his youth, it became apparent that Barcat possessed a great talent for drawing.
 He received a scholarship and was able to further develop his talent for drawing and painting in Paris in his hometown.

 He went to school at the Beaux-Arts de Paris, where Jacques Barcat studied under the guidance of Jean-Léon Gérôme whose perfectionist academic teaching was an excellent artistic training.
 Barcat was also taught by painters such as Gustave Courtois, Gabriel Ferrier, Ernest Hébert, William Bouguereau and Raphaël Collin.
 Barcat spent much time in Gabriel Ferrier's study at the École des Beaux-Arts.